Bhardwaj-14/XYPlotter/README.md

 #How to build:

-*Print all the parts and buy the electronics required(for electronics, refer to the BOM) *Refer to the wiring diagram and connect all the parts together properly.
+*Print all the parts and buy the electronics required(for electronics, refer to the BOM)

+*Refer to the wiring diagram and connect all the parts together properly.

-*COnnect the arduino to PC to power it up and power the motor drivers and you are good to go!
+*Connect the arduino to PC to power it up and power the motor drivers and you are good to go!

 The Final thing looks like this(3D version)